Makati F.C.: History

 MFC entered a partnership with Alaska Milk Corporation in 1996 which led to the establishment of the recurring Alaska Cup youth football tournament.

 In 2019, MFC's entered a partnership with Philippines Football League club Stallion Laguna with its football academy merging with Stallion's for at least the 2019 season.

 The COVID-19 pandemic disrupted the club's operation.
 The 2021 Gothia Cup, which MFC was due to participate for the 38th time, was cancelled.
 MFC's football academy also resorted to conducting its sporting programs online.

-MFC is set to return to competing in football competitions outside the Philippines since the start of the pandemic.
-They are to participate in the 2022 edition of the JSSL Singapore Professional Academy 7s.
+MFC returned to competing in football competitions outside the Philippines since the start of the pandemic.
+Their return was marked by their participation in the 2022 edition of the JSSL Singapore Professional Academy 7s.
+They clinched the overall title of the same tournament in 2023.

+In December 2023, the club announced that it would be expanding operations to Cebu City.

+The girls team reinforced by imports won the 2025 Ang Liga Filipina U19 title.

+Makati F.C. joined the PFF Women's League, the top-flight women's domestic league in the country starting the 2025 season with a relatively young squad with Indonesian national team players.

+Current roster

+The following is Makati's roster for the 2025 PFF Women's League:

 Notable players

 List of notable players who have played for Makati F.C. and/or have attended its Makati Football School.